 How to see Insights on Instagram: ultimate guide

-You can use metrics in Instagram Insights to analyze your marketing strategy for free.
+You can use metrics in Instagram Insights to analyze your marketing strategy and create a social media report.
 But it is available only in Professional accounts.
 If you have a Private one, switch it to a Business or Creator.
 Read on how to switch and set a profile for your brand.

 You can go to Instagram Insights right from your profile page.